 We own one Anchor Handling Towing Supply ("AHTS") vessel, one construction support vessel, and one Remote Operated Vehicle ("ROV") support vessel.
-In addition, we have contracted with a Norwegian shipyard to build a new IMR vessel.
 We seek to lease our assets in our Offshore Energy segment on medium to long-term charters.
 Depending upon the charter, the charterer may assume the operating expense and utilization risk.
 The AHTS vessel is a 2010-built DP-1, 5,150 bhp vessel used in the offshore oil and gas industry.
 The AHTS vessel was built by Guangzhou Panyu Lingshan Shipyard Ltd. in China and is designed to provide support services to offshore platforms, rigs and larger construction vessels.
 The AHTS vessel has accommodation for 30 personnel and is equipped with an advanced firefighting system and rescue boat to provide standby / emergency rescue services and a winch with total bollard pull of 68.5 tons.
 The AHTS vessel is subject to a 10-year direct finance lease with a local Mexican operator.
 We own 100% of the AHTS vessel and our finance lease will expire in November 2023.
 The AHTS vessel is currently unlevered.

 The construction support vessel is a 2014-built subsea construction support vessel for the SURF (subsea, umbilicals, risers, and flowlines), IMR, and Pipelay markets.
 The construction support vessel was built at Davie Shipyard in Quebec, Canada and is designed to provide a range of services including flexible and small-diameter rigid pipelay, cable lay, saturation diving, ROV support, well intervention, top hole drilling and subsea installation.
 Our construction support vessel has advanced dynamic positioning (DP-3) systems, a 250-ton subsea crane, a moon pool, 2,000 square meters of open deck space and 100-person accommodation.
-The construction support vessel finished its most recent charter during November 2015 and we expect to enter into a new charter for the vessel during Q1 2016.
-The construction support vessel is 50% levered as of December 31, 2015.
+The construction support vessel is approximately 40% levered as of December 31, 2016.

 Our ROV support vessel is a 2011-built DP-2, 6,000 bhp ROV support vessel that is used in the offshore oil and gas industry.
 The ROV support vessel was built by Jaya Holdings at their yard in Batam, Indonesia and is designed to provide construction support services including ROV support, dive support, accommodation and subsea and platform lifts.
 The ROV support vessel has accommodation for 120 personnel, a moon pool, a 50-ton crane, and can carry up to three ROVs.
-As of December 31, 2015, the ROV support vessel was subject to a bareboat charter with a local Malaysian operator, who in turn leased the vessel to major oil companies in that region.
-On February 16, 2016, we terminated this lease arrangement and are currently actively pursuing a new lessee.
+The ROV support vessel was subject to a bareboat charter through October 2016 with a local Malaysian operator, who in turn leased the vessel to major oil companies in that region.
 We own 85% of the vessel.
 The ROV support vessel is currently unlevered.